dwoll/DVHmetrics/README.md

 # TODO

-  * Enable setting a mesh as gold standard for comparison instead of doing all pairwise comparisons
+  * Enable setting a mesh as gold standard for comparison instead of doing all pairwise comparisons - then calculate TP, FP, TN, FN from union/intersection
-  * convert included data to use `cgalMesh` objects instead of `mesh3d`

 # Literature (selection)